WaveringAna/equihash-solomining/README.md

-Solomining software for equihash coins like Zclassic and Zcash.
+## Solomining proxy for equihash coins like Zclassic and Zcash.

 Made by the Zclassic community

 ![picture alt](http://i.imgur.com/OKN3Dex.png)